Testosterone (Intramuscular route)

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-This medicine should not be used by women.
+This medicine should not be used by women who are pregnant or might become pregnant.
 Testosterone may cause birth defects if a pregnant woman comes in contact with the medicine.
 Make sure your doctor knows if your sexual partner is pregnant.
 If a pregnancy occurs while you are using this medicine, tell your doctor right away.

 This medicine may cause a serious lung problem called pulmonary oil microembolism (POME).
 Tell your doctor right away if you have a cough or urge to cough, dizziness, fainting, trouble breathing, sweating, tightening of your throat, or chest pain.